GodelTech/GodelTech.Microservices.Core/README.md

 `ApiInitializer`, `MvcInitializer` and `RazorPagesInitializer` has registration to use in-memory cache via `IMemoryCache`.
 More information on how to use it can be found [here](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-6.0).

+## Response cache

+`ApiInitializer`, `MvcInitializer` and `RazorPagesInitializer` has registration to use response cache headers.
+More information on how to use it can be found [here](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/response?view=aspnetcore-6.0).

 ## Links

 Microservice framework has number of satellite projects: